open-edge-insights/eii-azure-bridge/README.md

 your node and you should have the Azure IoT Edge Runtime and its associated containers running as well.

+As noted before, you can use your development system for doing a single-node deployment.
+However, this should not be done in production environments, and just in a testing/development environment.

 ## <a name="eis-build-push"></a>Build and Push EIS Containers

 > **NOTE:** By following the steps below, the EIS Azure Bridge and Simple